What is Cameron Crowe's Net Worth and Salary?

-Cameron Crowe Net Worth: Cameron Crowe is an American film director, producer and screenwriter who has a net worth of $35 million dollars.
-He is most widely recognized for his films, "Fast Times at Ridgemont High", "Say Anything", "Singles", and the Oscar-winning films, "Jerry Maguire and "Almost Famous".
-He is also the author of two books, writes for Rolling Stone Magazine on a regular basis, and is currently prepping a documentary about the 20th Anniversary of the band, Pearl Jam.
+Cameron Crowe is an American film director, producer and screenwriter who has a net worth of $45 million.
+He is most widely recognized for his films, "Fast Times at Ridgemont High", "Say Anything", "Singles," "Vanilla Sky," and "Elizabethtown," and the Oscar-winning films, "Jerry Maguire and "Almost Famous".
+For "Almost Famous," he won an Academy Award for best Screenplay.
+He is the author of several books, and writes for Rolling Stone Magazine on a regular basis.
+Crowe has also directed a number of musical documentaries, including "Pearl Jam Twenty" and "David Crosby: Remember My Name."

 Before starting out in the movie industry, Crowe was the youngest contributing writer in the history of Rolling Stone magazine.
 His experience at Rolling Stone became the basis for his future film "Almost Famous."
 After Rolling Stone left the West Coast for New York, Crowe stayed put and penned a book about his undercover high school experiences that was later translated on the big screen as the seminal teenage comedy, "Fast Times at Ridgemont High" (1982), for which he wrote the script.
 This early success was followed up with his feature debut as a director with "Say Anything" (1989), an unlikely mature and insightful teenage comedy that stood apart and atop from all the others in the genre.
 In the 1990s, Crowe went on to create critically and commercially hit movies like "Singles" (1992), "Jerry Maguire" (1996), "Almost Famous" (2000), "Vanilla Sky" (2001) and "Elizabethtown" (2005).